-Botanical Name: Western – Glycyrrhiza glabra, Glycyrrhiza lepidota (Pacific West, California).
-Eastern – Glycyrrhiza uralensis.
+Botanical Name: Western – Glycyrrhiza glabra, Pacific West (California) – G. lepidota.
+Eastern – G. uralensis.

-Licorice is a wonderful tonic herb used in many remedies for its flavor enhancing qualities and antimicrobial effects.
-It also helps to strengthen and to support the lungs.
+Licorice is a wonderful tonic herb used in many remedies for its flavor-enhancing qualities and antimicrobial effects.
+It also helps to strengthen and support the lungs.

-How to use Licorice and take FULL advantage of it's healing powers!
+How to take FULL advantage of licorice's healing powers...

 Also Known As: Liquorice, Sweet Root

-Organs/Systems: Lungs, Balance Blood, Support Immunity and Builds Strength
+Organs/Systems: Respiratory, Balance Blood, Immune, and Builds Strength

-Key Actions: Antiviral, Antimicrobial, Anti-inflammatory, Laxative, Antidiabetic, Antitumor, Anti-ulcer, Immune Enhancer, Demulcent
+Key Actions: Antimicrobial, Anti-inflammatory, Laxative, Antidiabetic, Antitumor, Anti-ulcer, Immune Enhancer, Demulcent.

-Medicinal Uses: Sore throats, menstrual cramps, weak post illness, helps lower high levels of fat in the bloodstream.
-Reduces blood sugar levels, mouthwash, promotes menses, relieves pain, improves appetite, diabetes, cancer, tumors, calming, stomach ulcers, protects the liver, constipation, psoriasis, eczema, acne.
+Medicinal Uses: Sore throats, menstrual cramps, weak post-illness, helps lower high levels of fat in the bloodstream.
+Reduces blood sugar levels, mouthwash promotes menses, relieves pain, improves appetite, diabetes, cancer, and tumors, calming, stomach ulcers, and protects the liver, constipation, psoriasis, eczema, and acne.

 Also Known As: Grandfather of Herbs, Great Adjunct, Great Detoxifier, Sweet Grass

-Meridians: All 12 meridians (one of the few herbs that has this attribute); especially Spleen, Stomach, Lung, Kidney and Heart
+Meridians: All 12 meridians (one of the few herbs that have this attribute); especially Supports the Spleen, Stomach, Lung, Kidney, and Heart

-Caution: Very low toxicity, considered safe when used as recommended.
-Inappropriately high doses of licorice can cause a drop in potassium levels that can lead to muscle weakness and heart rate irregularity issues.
+Caution: Very low toxicity, it is considered safe when used as recommended.
+Inappropriately high doses of licorice can cause a drop in potassium levels, leading to muscle weakness and heart rate irregularity issues.

-History/Folklore: Licorice root is very popular in Europe as a candy, with salt added to it in Scandinavia.
+History / Folklore: In the West, licorice root is often thought of as a candy flavoring agent.
+In the East, it is respected as a tonifying and important herb for guiding other herbs into the parts of the body needing healing.
+While it is used in herbal formulas and some candy recipes for its sweetening flavor, most typically what you are eating and tasting when a candy or beverage says “licorice” is the herb anise (LINK), which has a very similar flavor to licorice, though it is less sweet.
+Licorice root is very popular in Europe as a candy, with salt added to it in Scandinavia.
 In Italy, people enjoy it in its natural root form, while in Spain and Syria, it is a popular drink.
-It is the most widely used herb in Oriental medicine TCM and is second only to Ginseng in importance.
-Licorice is traditionally used to treat digestive disorders, respiratory infections, support the adrenal glands, endocrine system, and boost the immune system.
+It is the most widely used herb in TCM (Traditional Chinese Medicine) and is second only to Ginseng (LINK) in importance.
+Licorice is traditionally used to treat digestive disorders, and respiratory infections, support the adrenal glands, and endocrine system, and boost the immune system.

 The ancient Hindus made a tonic-milk using licorice root to increase vitality and the Chinese have long used the herb as a longevity herb that can help slow the signs of aging and keep a person strong and healthy.